-Intense and active, it's no surprise that the Belgian Malinois is a favorite breed of police and military K9 units.
-The energy level of this breed required that he has a serious job to do at all times.
-It is essential that the Belgian Malinois receives specialized training to focus his natural abilities.
-Proper socialization is also very important so your dog will be at ease in new or unfamiliar situations.
+Intense and active, it's no surprise that the Belgian Malinois is a favorite breed of police and military K-9 units.
+Because of their high energy level, it's important for these dogs to have a serious job to do.
+The Belgian Malinois must receive specialized training in order to focus his natural abilities.
+Proper socialization is also very important so the dog will be at ease in new or unfamiliar situations.
 It is also absolutely essential that this breed gets plenty of exercise every day.

 03 of 10

 The loyal and brave Bullmastiff was originally developed by gamekeepers to protect their game from poachers.
-The large size of this breed is intimidating to intruders.
-However, the breed is naturally affectionate towards its family, making this an excellent companion.
+The large size of this breed can be quite intimidating to intruders.
+However, the breed is naturally affectionate towards its family, making this dog an excellent companion.
 The Bullmastiff is a natural protector that simply needs training in order to provide structure and reinforce its natural guarding instincts.

 04 of 10

 The Cane Corso ( pronounced "KAH-nay KOR-so") is an Italian dog breed that was historically used as a guard dog, war dog, and hunter.
-The large size, heavy build, and deep bark of the Cane Corso will in itself be quite effective in warding off trespassers.
-Because the breed possesses a natural instinct for guarding, training will focus on obedience and honing of the natural skills.Continue to 5 of 10 below.
+The large size, heavy build, and deep bark of the Cane Corso will, in itself, be quite effective in warding off trespassers.
+Because the breed possesses a natural instinct for guarding, training should focus on obedience and honing of natural skills.Continue to 5 of 10 below.

 05 of 10

-Similar to the Belgian Malinois, the German Shepherd Dog is an intense and active breed.
-The GSD has a deep sense of loyalty towards its family.
-Training is very important to help the GSD focus on the essential tasks needed to guard the property, but its natural ability and desire to protect will provide an excellent foundation for the training.
+Similar to the Belgian Malinois, the German Shepherd Dog is an intense and active dog breed.
+The GSD tends to have a deep sense of loyalty towards family members.
+Training is very important to help these dogs focus on the essential tasks needed to guard the property, but their natural ability and desire to protect will provide an excellent foundation for the training.
 Properly socialize your GSD to avoid fearfulness and nervousness.
 In addition, make sure your GSD gets plenty of exercise every day.

 06 of 10

-The Doberman has historically gotten a bad rap as an aggressive dog breed, but the truth is quite different.
-Though bred to protect, the Dobie is affectionate, docile, and even goofy at times around its family.
+The Doberman has historically gotten a bad rap as an aggressive dog breed, but the truth is typically quite different.
+Though bred to protect, most Dobies are affectionate, docile, and even goofy at times around its family.
 Most are not even that hesitant towards strangers unless they sense danger.
-Most Dobies do a pretty good job of protecting without formal training.
-However, these abilities can be developed with the right training program, helping your Dobie to become an excellent guard dog.
+Dobies can often do a good job of protecting with little to no formal training.
+However, these abilities can be further developed with the right training program.
+This can help your Dobie to become an excellent guard dog.

 07 of 10

-Known for its signature "dreadlocks," the Komondor's white corded coat makes this breed look like a mophead.
-However, don't let its appearance fool you.
+Known for its signature "dreadlocks," the Komondor's white corded coat makes this breed look a lot like a mophead.
+However, don't let its humorous appearance fool you.
 The Komondor is a large, strong, and courageous working dog that originated in Hungary.
 This breed is affectionate with its family but is naturally reserved around strangers.
-The breed has a natural desire to protect that can be shaped by careful training.
+The Komondor has a natural desire to protect that can be shaped by careful training.
 Socialization is also important to help expose the breed to different situations.

 08 of 10

 Though historically a hunting dog, the Rhodesian Ridgeback has an intense loyalty to its family that makes it naturally inclined to protect.
 This is an affectionate and noble breed that makes a wonderful companion.
-Basic obedience training is essential to give the dog structure, but specialized guard dog training is not ideal as it may intensify the natural instinct to protect.
+Basic obedience training is essential to give this dog structure, but specialized guard dog training may not be ideal as it could intensify the natural instinct to protect.
 It's more important that the breed is trained to listen to you when you needed.
 Daily exercise will help to keep your Rhodesian happy and healthy.Continue to 9 of 10 below.

 09 of 10

-The Rottweiler is another breed that sometimes has a reputation as an aggressive dog.
-In reality, a Rott can be a big goofy lover one moment and an intimidating defender the next.
+The Rottweiler is another breed that sometimes gets a reputation as an aggressive dog.
+In reality, a Rottie can be a big goofy lovebug one moment and an intimidating defender the next.
 When a Rottweiler trusts you, he will likely be loyal and affectionate towards you.
 However, many Rotts are hesitant towards strangers until it is proven that there is no threat.
 Naturally stubborn at times, a Rott will have no trouble telling (or showing) you that he does not approve of your actions.
-This is a true guardian dog that can become an excellent guard dog when properly trained.
+This is a true guardian that can become an excellent guard dog when properly trained.
 This breed needs socialization, structure, and a job to do.

 10 of 10